 Note: The above classification is at a very high level and there are further classifications for each of the above.
 However, there might be some coding activities involved in the above fields as well.

 The most important to keep in mind is “If you are good with logic, syntax can be learned/thought anytime”.
-So in any domain/language, implementation of logic and thinking is very much essential compared to writing syntax’s in a given programming language.
+So in any domain/language, implementation of logic and thinking is very much essential compared to writing syntax in a given programming language.

 So wake up!
-Pursue your hobbies, chase your passion and take short-term courses in the field of your interest.
+Pursue your hobbies, chase your passion, and take short-term courses in the field of your interest.
 Don’t get tricked/trapped by the present education system or packages offered.
-It’s never late; if you are already CODING full time and you want to change or don’t like it; JUST DO IT because HOW TO CODE is never the end of the world and world has more Career options if you do not like coding.
+It’s never late; if you are already CODING full time and you want to change or don’t like it; JUST DO IT because HOW TO CODE is never the end of the world and the world has more Career options if you do not like coding.
 Set your own path, do what you love than striving to love what you do.